 Unmaintained websites should be rated Lowest if they fail to achieve their purpose due to the lack of maintenance. – Google Search Quality Evaluator Guidelines

-Google Quality Search Guidelines was first released in 2016.
-It included language about website maintenance.
-The Guidelines were updated again in 2019.
-Many SEO experts noticed that more attention was paid to evidence of maintenance.
+Google Quality Search Guidelines included language about website maintenance.
+When the Guidelines were last updated,more attention was paid to evidence of maintenance.

 The Search Guidelines don’t give us the total picture of good search optimization.
 Website owners who rely on SEO know that content is the key to good rankings.
 Common sense would tell us that a website that has not changed in weeks or months will not have current content.
 And it follows it will not do well in search.